-Attorney Scott Sumner is an expert wrongful death lawyer in Walnut Creek, CA, who can help you hold the individuals, companies, or governmental agencies at fault legally liable for the actions or failures to act which resulted in the death of a loved one.
-Wrongful death claims seek compensation for lost relationships, companionship, and lost wages or benefits of the deceased, as well as the cost of a funeral and other resulting expenses.
-While money cannot make up for the devastating loss of a loved one, it can help to ease the financial burden.
+Attorney Scott Sumner is an experienced wrongful death lawyer in Walnut Creek, California, who can help you hold the individuals, companies or governmental agencies at fault legally liable for causing or not preventing the death of a loved one.
+The law firm serves Contra Costa County, the Bay Area and beyond.
+Wrongful death claims may ease the financial burden of the loss of a loved one through compensation for lost relationships, companionship, lost wages or benefits of the deceased, and funeral and burial costs.

 In certain cases, persons who suffer a financial loss by the victim’s death can bring a wrongful death suit even though they are not related by marriage or blood.

-Wrongful death lawsuits must be filed by a representative on behalf of the survivors who suffer from the person’s death.
-These parties are known as the real parties in interest.
-Parties may include immediate family members (spouse, children, parents, siblings), financial dependents, and life partners.
-For example, a grandparent raising a child may be able to bring an action.
-In certain cases, persons who suffer a financial loss by the victim’s death can bring a wrongful death suit even though they are not related by marriage or blood.
+Wrongful death lawsuits must be filed by a representative on behalf of survivors, who may be immediate family members (spouse, children, parents, siblings), financial dependents or life partners.
+A grandparent raising a child who was killed may be able to bring an action.

-Wrongful death lawsuits can be brought against a wide variety of entities.
-Defendants might include the builder of a faulty roadway, manufacturer of a faulty vehicle part or household product, the driver of an automobile, persons who sold or served alcohol to an impaired driver, the owner of the premises where the fatality occurred, and more.
-If your loved one was the victim of a hit and run bicycle accident, Mr. Sumner will work tirelessly to bring the driver to justice.
+Wrongful death lawsuits can be brought against defendants like the builder of a faulty roadway, manufacturer of a faulty vehicle part or household product, the driver of an automobile, persons who sold or served alcohol to an impaired driver, or the owner of the premises where a fatality occurred.
+If your loved one died in a hit-and-run bicycle or pedestrian-auto accident, Mr. Sumner will work tirelessly to bring the driver to justice.

 The three types of damages in a wrongful death lawsuit include:

-- Non-economic: Although non-economic damages are less tangible, these damages have more value than economic damages.
-Examples include mental anguish, loss of care, loss of love and loss of consortium from a deceased spouse.
+- Noneconomic, including mental anguish, loss of care, loss of love and loss of consortium